Who is a Candidate for Mohs Surgery?

-Basal cell carcinoma and squamous carcinoma are two common types of skin cancer and may be treated using Mohs Surgery.
-Certain types of melanomas and various other rare forms of skin cancer may be treated as well.
+Common Skin Cancers Basal cell carcinoma and squamous carcinoma are two of the most common types of skin cancer and may be treated with Mohs Surgery.
+Certain types of melanoma may also be treated, while various other rare forms of skin cancer may be treated as well.
 Patients who are diagnosed with skin cancer are encouraged to discuss Mohs Surgery with their doctor and oncologist to determine if this procedure is right for them.